sc-forks/solidity-coverage/docs/faq.md

 Using `estimateGas` to calculate your gas costs or allowing your transactions to use the default gas settings should be more resilient in most cases.

-Gas metering within Solidity is widely viewed as a problematic design pattern because EVM gas costs are recalibrated from fork to fork.
+Gas metering within Solidity is increasingly seen as anti-pattern because EVM gas costs are recalibrated from fork to fork.
 Depending on their exact values can result in deployed contracts ceasing to behave as intended.

 ## Notes on branch coverage